Memphis police disband unit that beat Tyre Nichols

 “We don’t know what happened,” she said, adding, “All we know is the amount of force that was applied in this situation was over the top.”

-After the first officer roughly pulls Nichols out of the car, Nichols can be heard saying, “I didn’t do anything,” as a group of officers begins to wrestle him to the ground.
+After the first officer roughly pulls Nichols out of the car, Nichols can be heard saying, “I didn’t do anything,” as a group of officers begin to wrestle him to the ground.

-Nichols calmly says, “OK, I’m on the ground” and that he was just trying to go home.
-Moments later, he yelled at the officers to “stop.”
+Nichols calmly says, “OK, I’m on the ground,” and that he was just trying to go home.
+Moments later, he yells at them to “stop.”

+Nichols is then seen running as an officer fires a Taser.
+The officers start chasing Nichols.

-It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided.
+It takes more than 20 minutes afterward before any sort of medical attention is provided.

-During the wait for an ambulance, officers joked and aired grievances.
-They complained that a handheld radio was ruined, that someone lost a flashlight and that multiple officers had been caught in the crossfire of the pepper spray used against Nichols.
+During the wait for an ambulance, officers joke and air grievances.
+They complain that a handheld radio was ruined, that someone lost a flashlight, that multiple officers were caught in the pepper spray used against Nichols.

-Throughout the videos, officers make claims about Nichols’ behavior that are not supported by the footage or that the district attorney and other officials have said did not happen.
-In one of the videos, an officer claims that during the initial traffic stop Nichols reached for the officer’s gun before fleeing and almost had his hand on the handle, which is not shown in the video.
+Throughout the videos, they make claims about Nichols’ behavior that are not supported by the footage or that the district attorney and other officials say did not happen.
+In one, an officer claims that during the initial traffic stop Nichols reached for the officer’s gun and almost had his hand on the handle, something not shown in the video.

-After Nichols is in handcuffs and leaning against a police car, several officers say that he must have been high.
-Later an officer says no drugs were found in his car, and another officer immediately counters that Nichols must have ditched something while he was running away.
+After Nichols is in handcuffs and leaning against a police car, several officers say he must have been high.
+Later one says no drugs were found in Nichols’ car, and another immediately counters that he must have ditched something while running away.

 During a speech Saturday in Harlem, the Rev. Al Sharpton said the beating was particularly egregious because the officers were Black, too.